canonchain/canonchain-document/README.md

 # canonchain-document

-This is the git repository of Canonchain document on https://canonchain.readthedocs.io/
+This is the git repository of Canonchain documents on https://canonchain.readthedocs.io/